slotdawg/ts2020/peer/peer.rst

    .. note::

-     Once you enter these credentials, they will be reusable when creating new jobs that use this particular Agent.
+     Once you enter these credentials, they are reusable when creating new jobs that use this particular Agent.
 When you create your next job, select **Existing Credentials** on this page to display a list of previously configured credentials.

 #.
 Click **Next**.